Venkat546/DataVault-Application/README.md

 ## Features

--Upload File: Upload files with valid file types (JPEG, PNG, PDF).
+- Upload File: Upload files with valid file types (JPEG, PNG, PDF).
--View All Files: Retrieve a list of all uploaded files.
+- View All Files: Retrieve a list of all uploaded files.
--Delete File: Delete a specific file based on its ID.
+- Delete File: Delete a specific file based on its ID.
--Update Metadata: Update the metadata of a specific file (e.g., file name).
+- Update Metadata: Update the metadata of a specific file (e.g., file name).

 ## Tech Stack

--Spring Boot: Backend framework.
+- Spring Boot: Backend framework.
--JPA (Java Persistence API): For database interaction.
+- JPA (Java Persistence API): For database interaction.
--MySQL: Database for storing file metadata.
+- MySQL: Database for storing file metadata.
--Docker: Containerization of the application and database.
+- Docker: Containerization of the application and database.
--Maven: Build automation tool.
+- Maven: Build automation tool.

 ## Prerequisites

--Docker: Ensure Docker is installed to run the application in containers.
+- Docker: Ensure Docker is installed to run the application in containers.
--MySQL: MySQL service is required for metadata storage.
+- MySQL: MySQL service is required for metadata storage.

 ## Setup Instructions